 I’ve had only a day to snap a few pictures but hope they will help you to connect to our efforts here in Dessalines.
 On our way out of Port au Prince (PAP) I snapped the little boy begging in the streets – perhaps 6 years old – for his day’s food.
-It is truly a country of amazing contrasts as the wealthy always seem to be building; those living in poverty are on the streets daily simply trying to exist.

 We made our way to Dessalines and will be spending the month here basically with bare essentials of water, food and shelter and very little additional.
 The housing here is provided by a Canadian businessman related to much of the mission work here in Dessalines; food for the most part is obtained at the local market by our capable Elanje – a wonderful lady of extreme talent to tend to our every need; water is obtained from a processed source – one need only look at the water here and wonder how these children survive.
 I’ve included a picture of the complex; it looks quite nice against the mountain backdrop.